spotinst/help/src/docs/ocean/getting-started/eks/join-an-existing-cluster.md

 1. Create a Spot token (or use an existing one) and copy it to the text box.
 2. Use the kubectl command-line tool to install the Ocean Controller Pod.
 Learn more about the Ocean Controller Pod [here](ocean/tools-and-integrations/prometheus/).

 (Optional) To install the [Ocean Prometheus Exporter](ocean/tools-and-integrations/prometheus/), mark the checkbox.
-Validate that the [Configure Prometheus] (ocean/tools-and-integrations/prometheus/) step is complete.
+Validate that the [Configure Prometheus](ocean/tools-and-integrations/prometheus/) step is complete.

 <img src="/ocean/_media/getting-started-eks-connect-existing-eks-02.png" />